rodolfoarces/wazuh-labs/wazuh_ldap/README.md

 # Wazuh LDAP Tests

+## Rationale

+Create a LDAP User and group Structure, and configure the Wazuh Indexer to test adding multiple users sources to the Wazuh Indexer Authentication and Authorization process.

+## Deploy LDAP container

 Create an `.env` file, you can use the `.env.example` file provided in the repository

 This commands use the password on the `.env.example` file, update it with you ldap admin password